For decades, hundreds of female inmates were abused by correctional officers in New York.

 This legislation, known as The Adult Survivors Act, creates a one-year lookback window, starting November 24, 2022 and ending November 24, 2023.
 During this year, anyone who was sexually assaulted as an adult in New York State, and whose claim was previously outside the statute of limitations, will have one year to file a retrospective civil lawsuit.

-At least 750 individual lawsuits are already expected to be filed on behalf of former and current inmates from across the state’s correctional system.
+Over 130 lawsuits were already filed under the act, and at least 750 individual lawsuits are already expected to be filed on behalf of former and current inmates from across the state’s correctional system.

 Brad Hoylman, the New York State senator who sponsored the Adult Survivors Act, claims that there is no cap to how much the state may have to pay out to victims.